aredn/documentation/arednGettingStarted/node_admin.rst

   It is important to understand AREDN® VLANs when configuring network smart switches for single-port nodes to access the Internet, tunneling, or DtD linking of nodes.
 There are some useful tutorials available on the AREDN® website for configuring VLAN-capable switches: `Video <https://www.arednmesh.org/content/understanding-vlans>`_ or `Text+Images <https://www.arednmesh.org/content/configuring-netgear-gs105e-switch-lanwan-ports>`_.
 Also, on the AREDN® GitHub site there is more information about node VLANs that have been preconfigured in the firmware images for specific types of radio hardware (`Ethernet Port Usage <http://downloads.arednmesh.org/snapshots/readme.md>`_)

 Mesh to WAN
   Enabling this switch will allow your node to route traffic from its Mesh interface to/from its WAN interface.
-This allows any device on the local mesh network to use the WAN on your node, typically for accessing the Internet.
+This allows any device on the mesh network to use the WAN on your node, typically for accessing the Internet.
 It is usually not desirable to route Internet traffic over your Mesh interface.
 AREDN® is an FCC Part 97 amateur radio network, so be sure that any traffic which will be sent over the radio complies with FCC Part 97 rules.
 If you want local devices to have wireless Internet access, consider using an FCC Part 15 access point instead of your node's WAN gateway.
 The default value is ``disabled`` and it is recommended that you keep this default unless there is a special reason to enable it.

 LAN to WAN
   The default value is ``enabled`` which allows devices on your node's LAN to access your node's WAN network.
 Setting this value to ``disabled`` will prevent LAN devices from accessing the WAN, which means that your LAN hosts will not be able to reach the Internet even if your node has Internet access via its WAN.
 You may need to disable WAN access if your device needs to be connected to two networks at once, such as an Ethernet connection to your node as well as a wifi connection to a local served agency network.